 Use the room's length as the advantage:

-- Place sofas in a soft L closer to one end, leaving the other end for a desk, reading chair, or play area.
+- Place the sofas in a soft L closer to one end, leaving the far end for something else, such as a chair, desk, or play area.

-- Avoid strict face-to-face if it forces traffic to cut through the seating zone.
+- Avoid a strict face-to-face layout if it forces traffic to cut through the seating zone.

 Action Summary

-- Measure and protect your main walking route first, aiming for about 30–36 inches where possible.
+- Measure and protect the main walking route first, aiming for about 30 to 36 inches where possible.

-- Pick the room’s primary focal point (TV, fireplace, window) and orient sofas accordingly.
+- Pick the room's primary focal point, then orient the sofas around it.

-- Start with an L-shape if you’re unsure; it’s often the most adaptable arrangement.
+- Start with an L-shape if you're unsure.
+It is usually the most adaptable layout.

-- Set the coffee table for reach and comfort, often about 14–18 inches from the sofa edge.
+- Set the coffee table for reach and comfort, usually about 14 to 18 inches from the sofa edge.

 Related Living Room Layout Questions People Search For